ria-ee/X-Road-opmonitor/docs/opendata/user_guide/ug_opendata_api.md

 #### Returns

-Minimum and maximum date of the logs in the database, sample.
+Minimum and maximum date of the logs in the database, sample:

 ```json
 {"date": {"min": "2017-09-19", "max": "2017-09-25"}}